Home > Developing Well > Children and young peoples health > Drug Misuse in Children and Young People

 • A focus on trauma-informed services in recent years increasing the identification of and response to substance misuse in both under-18 and young adult services (social care, youth justice, leaving care services)

-• Recent increase in multi-agency working and the introduction of Young ADDER, leading to improved referrals and joint responses
+• Recent increase in multi-agency and improved referrals and joint responses

-• 62% were referred via Children and Family Services compared to 22% nationally.
-This is at least in part due to the integrated nature of Blackpool Adolescent Service
+• 52% were referred via Children and Family Services compared to 23% nationally.
+This is at least in part due to the integrated nature of Blackpool Adolescent Service.

-• 14% were referred from education services, compared to 25% nationally
+• 9% were referred from education services, compared to 32% nationally.

-• 24% were identified as Children in Need (compared to 9% nationally)
+• 5% were identified as ‘children in need’ (compared to 6% nationally).

-• 17% identified as tobacco smokers at the start of treatment, compared to 27% nationally
+• 17% identified as tobacco smokers at the start of treatment, compared to 9% nationally.

-• 90% reported having consumed no units of alcohol in the 28 days prior to commencing treatment, compared to 50% nationally
+• 87% (of those under-25 years, not under-18) reported having consumed alcohol in the 28 days prior to commencing treatment (90% nationally).

-• 31% were identified as having a mental health treatment need at the start of treatment, compared to 42% nationally
+• 27% were identified as having a mental health treatment need at the start of treatment, compared to 52% nationally.

 National and Local Strategy and Response